 M = 1/V .
 Py …… (i)

-Note that ‘M’ on the left hand side of equation (i) represents the total money supply in an economy.
-In addition, when money market is in equilibrium, money supply (M) equals money demand (Md) i.e.
+Note that ‘M’ on the left-hand side of equation (i) represents the total money supply in an economy.
+In addition, when the money market is in equilibrium, money supply (M) equals money demand (Md) i.e.

 M = Md ….. (ii)

-Now, considering money market equilibrium, we can derive money demand function by replacing M by Md in equation (i) as, Md = 1/V (Py).
-Since, V is assumed to be constant (why?
-You will see later.), we can replace 1/V with some constant, k as
+Now, considering money market equilibrium, we can derive the money demand function by replacing M with Md in equation (i) as Md = 1/V (Py).
+Since V is assumed to be constant (why?
+You will see later.), we can replace 1/V with some constant k as

 Md = k .
 Py ….. (iii)

-In fact, the equation (iii) is the money demand function, the another way of interpreting Fisher’s equation of exchange.
-The equation tells us that certain portion of nominal spending (Py) is the amount of money people want to hold (Md).
+The equation (iii) is the money demand function, another way of interpreting Fisher’s equation of exchange.
+The equation tells us that a certain portion of nominal spending (Py) is the money people want to hold (Md).
 This is why the quantity theory of money is the theory of money demand.

 Classical Money Demand Function in Real Terms